The Military in Australia: How Our Defence Force Shapes Up

 Ranks and Insignia

-You’ll see different ranks for officers and enlisted personnel across all branches.
+The ADF employs a rank system similar to other Commonwealth militaries, with distinct ranks for officers and enlisted personnel across all branches.

 Army: